ocornut/imgui/extra_fonts/README.txt

- The code in imgui.cpp embeds a copy of 'ProggyClean.ttf' that you can use without any external files.
+ The code in imgui.cpp embeds a copy of 'ProggyClean.ttf' (by Tristan Grimmer) that is used by default.
+ We embed the font in source code so you can use Dear ImGui without any file system access.
+ You may also load external .TTF/.OTF files.
- The files in this folder are only provided as a convenience, you can use any .TTF/.OTF.
+ The files in this folder are suggested fonts, provided as a convenience.
  (Note: .OTF support in stb_truetype.h currently doesn't appear to load every font)

  Fonts are rasterized in a single texture at the time of calling either of io.Fonts.GetTexDataAsAlpha8()/GetTexDataAsRGBA32()/Build().